daniellefv/bdd-natural-language-gherkin/README.md

 ## BDD - Behaviour-Driven Development using natural language and Gherkin

-_“making it possible for collaboration between the technical and non-technical teams to run with improved efficiency.”_
+_“Making it possible for collaboration between the technical and non-technical teams to run with improved efficiency.”_

 This Project was created base on the [Rocketseat experts club learning path](https://www.rocketseat.com.br/) to test the approach of describing features using natural language and BDD.

-## BDD introduction
+## BDD introduction 🐒

 Behavior-Driven Development is a set of development practices to put in practice in order to reduce some waste of time and re-work during development.
 It describes how the software should work from the end user’s perspective.